Notarizing Out-of-State Documents

 a notary public, judge, clerk or deputy clerk of any court, officer of the foreign service of the U.S., a consular agent, any other person authorized by the U.S. Department of State to perform notarial acts, a commissioned officer in active service, any other person authorized by the armed forces to perform notarial acts if the act is performed for a member of the armed forces, or any other person authorized to perform notarial acts in the place in which the act is performed.

 Twelve states follow the Uniform Law on Notarial Acts (ULONA or revised RULONA), or other acts, which have similar provisions for accepting out-of-state documents by authorized officials.
-RULONA states that a notarial act performed by an authorized notarial officer in another state, or performed under federal law, or under authority of a federally recognized Indian tribe, has the same effect under the law as if performed by an authorized notarial officer of a RULONA state.
+RULONA states that a notarial act performed by an authorized notarial officer in another state, or performed under federal law, or under the authority of a federally recognized Indian tribe, has the same effect under the law as if performed by an authorized notarial officer of a RULONA state.

-Alternate Forms of Acknowledgment Accepted
+Alternate Forms of Acknowledgment Accepted in Out-of-State Documents

 In Colorado, the URAA, in CRS 12-55-208 states, in addition to the statutory short forms of acknowledgment listed, the use of other forms of acknowledgment is not precluded.